zeek/zeek-docs/scripts/base/init-bare.zeek.rst

    Number of Mbytes to provide as buffer space when capturing from live interfaces.

+.. zeek:id:: Pcap::non_fd_timeout
+   :source-code: base/init-bare.zeek 5201 5201

+   :Type: :zeek:type:`interval`
+   :Attributes: :zeek:attr:`&redef`
+   :Default: ``20.0 usecs``

+   Default timeout for packet sources without file descriptors.

+   For libpcap based packet sources that do not provide a usable file descriptor for select(), the timeout provided to the IO loop is either zero if a packet was most recently available or else this value.

+   Depending on the expected packet rate per-worker and the amount of available packet buffer, raising this value can significantly reduce Zeek's CPU usage at the cost of a small delay before processing packets.
+Setting this value too high may cause packet drops due to running out of available buffer space.

+   Increasing this value to 200usec on low-traffic Myricom based systems (5 kpps per Zeek worker) has shown a 50% reduction in CPU usage.

+   This is an advanced setting.
+Do monitor dropped packets and capture loss information when changing it.

+   .. note:: Packet sources that override ``GetNextTimeout()`` method
+      may not respect this value.

 .. zeek:id:: Pcap::snaplen
    :source-code: base/init-bare.zeek 5173 5173